 More Bad News?
 Toenail fungus looks awful.
 Most patients do not want their toenails looking bad.
 It conveys an image of disease that most people do not want others to see.

 Why me?
 Toenail fungus is most common in adults who work in warm or wet conditions, where the feet are enclosed in shoes or boots for hours on end.
-Living and working in Mesa, Arizona, is perfect for fungus.
+Living and working in Arizona is perfect for fungus.
 Fungus thrive in moist, dark, warm environments such as the inside of a sweaty shoe or sock.